Vectorworks/developer-scripting/Function Reference/Functions/SetVSResourceFile.md

 # SetVSResourceFile

 ## Description
-<b>This function does not do anything in Vectorworks 2015 and later.</b> This is because the resource system changed.
+_This function does not do anything in Vectorworks 2015 and later._ This is because the resource system changed.
 See more at: [[Vectorworks VWR Resources]]

 As of Vectorworks 2015, resources are accessed directly by specifying full resource path (resource identifier) and using [GetVWRString](GetVWRString.md)